matthewmacleod/zeptat/Readme.md

-To run Zeptat with MongoDB implementation
+To run Zeptat with MongoDB
 ------------------------
 To Parse:
 Step 1.  put file paths of pdfs into file input,